engrebecca/code-quiz/README.md

-# Harry Potter Quiz
+# ⚡ Harry Potter Quiz ⚡

 ## Summary
-Put your knowledge of Harry Potter to the test with this 10 question quiz!
+Put your knowledge of Harry Potter to the test with this quiz!

-The Secure Password Generator creates a randomized password based on your requested criteria.
-It allows you to create passwords with lowercase letters, uppercase letters, numbers, and/or special characters.
-Passwords can range in length from 8 to 28 characters.
+The Harry Potter Quiz features a 60 second timer and 10 multiple-choice questions.
+10 points are awarded for every correct answer.
+5 seconds are deducted from the timer for each incorrect answer.
+Beat the clock and try to get a new high score.

-## How It Works
+## Features
-The generator uses JavaScript to prompt a user for password criteria, validate criteria, and then generate a password.
-The JavaScript code is comprised of alert/prompt/confirm methods, variables, arrays, functions, if/else statements, and string methods.
-The Document Object Model (DOM) is accessed with JavaScript to hook onto elements and create dynamic features.
+The quiz uses JavaScript to manipulate the Document Object Model (DOM) and dynamically update HTML and CSS.
+This allows players to interact with the webpage by clicking buttons to prompt changes.
+* The DOM getElementByID() method is used to create hooks for  JavaScript to manipulate the HTML and CSS.
+* The DOM style property is used to change the style of HTML/CSS elements, like hiding and showing elements.
+* The DOM addEventListener() method is used to call functions when buttons are clicked on the page.

+A timer counts down from 60 seconds notifying the player how much time is left on the clock.
+* The setInterval and clearInterval methods are used to set the timer and clear the timer when the game is over or the clock runs out.

+Players can save their initials to the high score board at the end of the game.
+* The localStorage property is used to save player names and high scores to the high score list.
+This allows multiple players to play and save their data in the browser session.

 ## Built With
 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - used to create the dynamic features of the page
 * [Bootstrap](https://getbootstrap.com) - used to create the mobile responsive layout
 * [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) - used to create the structure of the page